 - Program-related excursions

-Additional expenses not included in the program fee: passport, visa, medical insurance (required), books and spending money.
+Additional expenses not included in the program fee: passport, visa, medical insurance and immunizations (required), books and spending money.

 You will live on the campus of University of Ghana at Legon (about 7 miles north of the center of Accra) in an international dormitory.
 You can stay with a Calvin roommate, but you may also choose to live with an international or Ghanaian roommate.